skasproject/skas/docsite/docs/chaining.md

 ldap       passwordUnchecked   1148400003   staff,itdep   oriley@mycompany.com   Oliver RILEY
 ```

-Let's say we want this user to able to ba an admin for SKAS and also for the Kubernetes.
+Let's say we want this user to able to ba an admin for SKAS and also for the Kubernetes cluster.
 For this, we need to setup two GroupBindings:

 ```
 $ kubectl sk user bind oriley system:masters